arimori/wdg-webapp/README.md

 ### UI
 - I've choose to use ChakraUI due to the pure and customizable components, as well as the breakpoints for the mobile interface.
 Also, this was used as a Design System in order to guarantee standardization in styling, so that each component had its unique and non-shareable styling.
+- Also, the UI was first created using [Figma](https://www.figma.com/file/xQFSSZGxXeJoK3dxF1m33j/WDG?node-id=5%3A19939).

 ## 🚀 Built With
 * [NextJS](https://nextjs.org/)